Fentanyl Abuse Statistics

 • Use in a safe environment.
 Opioids inhibit cognitive ability and make users less aware in general, leaving them vulnerable to other high-risk behavior.

-• Smoking on foil is safer than injecting or snorting.
+• Smoking or snorting is safer than injecting.
 There is no safe way to self-medicate or use recreational drugs.
-Smoking, however, leaves the user less vulnerable to hot spots and a deadly overdose.
+Smoking or snorting, however, leaves the user less vulnerable to hot spots and a deadly overdose.

 • Avoid mixing fentanyl with other drugs, especially Central Nervous System (CNS) depressants, such as alcohols, barbiturates, and benzodiazepines.